Ohio / Lorain County

 What is the weather like in Brownhelm, OH year-round?

-Residents in Brownhelm enjoy all four distinct seasons, with mild summers reaching highs around 83°F and winters dipping to lows near 20°F. The area receives about 37.5 inches of annual rainfall and sees sunshine 52% of the year, providing a balanced climate ideal for outdoor activities.
-Seasonal changes create picturesque scenery and inviting conditions throughout the year.
+Brownhelm experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 20°F. The area receives about 38 inches of rainfall annually and enjoys sunshine on 52% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter